 Will Charging People Money to Have Kids Save the World from Overpopulation?

 The world is a busy place.
 And, according to the latest UN projections, it's only going to get busier.
 The world population is set to hit 7.2 billion by next month and estimated to reach nearly 11 billion by 2100, which will clearly put a strain on the already limited amount of natural resources the planet has left.
-That, increased pollution, more intense global warming, and the fact that there will be more people around getting up in your personal space, breathing heavily into your eyes on public transport and making street carnivals much less enjoyable than they have to be.
+That, and increased pollution, more intense global warming and the fact that there will generally be more people around getting up in your personal space, breathing heavily into your eyes on public transport and making street carnivals much less enjoyable than they have to be.

 However, regardless of the risks it presents, overpopulation is a tricky one to deal with.
 The phrase "population control" instantly brings up thoughts of autocratic regimes disregarding their people's basic human right to procreate.
 Which isn't a very good look, even for an autocratic regime.
-But as possibly the only animals on the planet who can make a conscious decision whether to have busloads of children (and understand the potential ramifications of doing so), is it time to look at options that will help curb population growth to protect the environment and the human species as a whole?
+But as possibly the only animals on the planet who can make a conscious decision whether to have busloads of children (and understand the potential ramifications of doing so), is it time to look at options that will help curb population growth, therefore protecting the environment and the human species as a whole?

-I spoke to Michael E. Arth, an urban designer, environmental activist, and ex-politician who has written on the subject of overpopulation and the options we have.
+I spoke to Michael E Arth – an urban designer, environmental activist and ex-politician who has written on the subject of overpopulation – about the options we have.

 VICE: What do you think of the projections?
 Are we looking at a grim future?

-Michael E. Arth: The projections don’t mention two things.
-Firstly, they leave out the horrendous effect population growth is having on the environment.
-Secondly, they don't take into account the probability of radical life extension.
+Michael E Arth: The projections don’t mention two things – firstly, the horrendous effect population growth is having on the environment; and secondly, they don't take into account the probability of radical life extension.

 You mean research into making people live longer?